Frye, Northrop. The Educated Imagination (CBC Massey Lectures). Anansi, Toronto. 1963. NF; 5/18.

 Frye was a giant in literary criticism at the time of my early adult fascination with literature.
 His ideas about myths and the imagination at that time were influential in English lit all over the Western world, and he and Marshall Mcluhan coexisted and taught at the University of Toronto for a short brilliantly blazing time in the 1960s, and were emblematic of two different aspects of what was going on in academia and culture in those years.

 I can still see myself in my parents’ summer backyard in about grade 11 reading Fearful Symmetry, Frye’s study of William Blake, and at some point going holy shit.
-What we imagine and how we experience what we read is not only legitimate but could even be the Real Deal, as distinct from Formica kitchen counters and 1958 Oldsmobile convertibles.
+What we imagine and how we experience what we read is not only legitimate but could even be the Real Deal, as distinct from my parents’ Formica kitchens and 1958 Oldsmobile convertibles.
 And maybe more than just what we read… But on somehow a different mental track I could see after reading Mcluhan’s Understanding Media a couple of years later (it was a science student friend that showed it to me) that “media”, what we use to represent to others who and what we are, are hard to separate from “what we are”.
 What, that is, we imagine ourselves to be.
 I saw as a late teenager a possibility of thinking about things quite differently.
 But that focus on the imagination in that era for me somehow twisted itself into the terrible the divisive political mess we find ourselves in now.

-I entered, I’m trying to say, the intellectual culture of the 1960s through these two Canadian academics (also through baggy pants, long hair, hallucinogens, free love (mostly imaginary) and getting quit of the kitchens and cars of our helpless parents).
+I entered, I’m trying to say, the intellectual culture of the 1960s through these two Canadian academics (also through baggy pants, long hair, hallucinogens, free love (mostly imaginary) and getting quit of the kitchens and cars of my helpless parents).